For the very first time in a kilt

 Think colour scheme when wearing a kilt.
 Colours of other clothing items should always be in harmony with one of the colours in your tartan or match them.

-The colour Blue dominating on a nice summer day.
+The colour blue is here dominating on a nice summer day at Costa del Sol.
 A blue kilt, Holyrood tartan, worn with a blue polo, navy blue knee high socks, and blue sneakers.
 A darkbrown G-Star Raw leather belt and a shoulder bag instead of a sporran.
-Leather tings should be same colours, but a brown leather belt and a black canvas bag, meaning different materials, are OK.
+Leather things should be same colours, but a brown leather belt and a black canvas bag, meaning different materials, are OK.